kasargeant/warhorse/README.md

 Additionally, where any fixed standard exists within the JavaScript ecosystem - ideas from other language ecosystems have been adopted - wherever they could enhance code clarity.

+You can find more information about using these, in the [Wiki:Warhorse Conventions](https://github.com/kasargeant/warhorse/wiki/Warhorse-Conventions).

 ## A note on the license